Monterey County Rail Extension: Phase 1 — Salinas

-The first phase of the project will extend the southern terminus to the existing Salinas station and improve it.
+The first phase of the project will extend the southern terminus to the existing Salinas Intermodal Transportation Center and improve it.
 In addition, the layover yard will be moved from Gilroy to a new site in Salinas, and the Gilroy station will be upgraded to allow through-traffic by extending the PCJPB-owned tracks south across 10th Street in Gilroy to connect with the Coast Line.

-Work on the Salinas station has been ongoing since June 1996.
+Work on the Salinas Intermodal Transportation Center has been ongoing since June 1996.
 The city of Salinas finalized site plans in June 1998 and acquired the 3.5 acre station site in 1999 from the UPRR, then subsequently constructed the existing Amtrak facility.
-Construction on Salinas station was completed in January 2021 at an estimated cost of $11.2 million; it has been upgraded with an intermodal transfer area using five bus bays in the station parking lot, and Lincoln Avenue has been extended across West Market Street with a new signalized intersection to facilitate traffic flows.
+Construction on Salinas Intermodal Transportation Center was completed in January 2021 at an estimated cost of $11.2 million; it has been upgraded with an intermodal transfer area using five bus bays in the station parking lot, and Lincoln Avenue has been extended across West Market Street with a new signalized intersection to facilitate traffic flows.

 The next part of the work involves construction of an overnight train layover facility at Salinas.
 The cost of the Salinas train layover facility is estimated to be $25 million.
-The project is ecpected to start accepting bids for construction in 2024 and finish as early as 2025.
+By 2022, the project was expected to start accepting bids for construction in 2024 and finish as early as 2025.
+This timeline had been pushed back by 2025, with the layover facility expected to be completed in 2028.
 Gilroy track modifications are scheduled for approximately the same time with an estimated cost of $16 million; the scope and schedule need approval from Union Pacific.